payu-india/CMS-Chatbot/docs/Offerings/chargeback/chargeback-reasons.md

 ---
 This part of the document explains the various close reasons involved while closing a case in the Chargeback lifecycle.

-The chargeback reasons listed in the following table can be found on Chargeback home as in the following screenshot:
+The **Chargeback Reasons** field in the Chargeback home page while filtering cases as in the following screenshot:

 <Image align="center" border={true} src="https://files.readme.io/bbdb23e8578c403f1d6349e3d24cd083339e743b7c824ffa0086812b20198535-chargeback_close_reasons.png" className="border" />